Justification of Red List category

-This species has a small breeding range and population which nests at a small number of known locations.
-The presence of introduced predators on most known and potential breeding islands suggests that numbers are likely to be declining significantly.
+This species has a small breeding population and the presence of introduced predators on most known and potential breeding islands, along with other associated threats, suggests that numbers are likely to be declining.
 It consequently qualifies as Vulnerable.

-Population declines are suspected owing to the various threats acting on all populations.
+Moderate ongoing declines are suspected owing to the various threats acting throughout the species's population.

-Synthliboramphus craveri has an estimated c.5,000 breeding pairs, scattered throughout the Gulf of California, Mexico (Everett and Anderson 1991).
-It breeds on Islas Partida, Tiburón, San Jorge, San Esteban, Estanque, San Pedro Mártir, San Pedro Nolasco, San Francisco, Espíritu Santo and San Ildefonso, and possibly on the Pacific coast of Baja California, north to Islas San Benitos (DeWeese and Anderson 1976, Everett and Anderson 1991, Velarde and Anderson 1994, E. Velarde in litt.
-1998).
+Synthliboramphus craveri is endemic to Mexico, scattered throughout the Gulf of California and the Pacific coast of the Baja California Peninsula (Everett and Anderson 1991).
+In the Gulf of California, it breeds on islands: Partida, Rasa, Tiburón, Ángel de la Guarda, Mejía, Salsipuedes, Las Ánimas, Alcatraz, San Jorge, San Luis, San Esteban, Estanque, Dátil, Cholludo, San Pedro Mártir, San Pedro Nolasco, San Francisco, Espíritu Santo and San Ildefonso (Everett and Anderson 1991, Hurley and Blinick 2011, Velarde et al. 2011, Bowen 2013, GECI 2019a).
+On the Pacific coast, it breeds on islands: San Martín, San Benito, Cedros, Natividad, Asunción and San Roque (Velarde et al. 2011, Whitworth et al. 2018, GECI 2019a, Bedolla-Guzmán et al. 2019b).
 The population, with pre-breeders, is probably 15,000-20,000 birds (Gaston and Jones 1998), which is similar to an at-sea survey estimate of c.22,000 birds (Pitman et al. 1995).
-It winters in the Gulf of California and along coasts to south California, USA, and Sonora, Mexico, and possibly Guatemala (DeWeese and Anderson 1976, Tershy et al. 1993).
+Recent ground and at-sea surveys around Midriff islands and Baja California Pacific islands indicated the presence of less than 1,000 individuals (F. Méndez-Sánchez in litt.
+2020).
+The species winters in the Gulf of California and along the coast to south California (U.S.A.), Sonora (Mexico) and possibly Guatemala (DeWeese and Anderson 1976, Tershy et al. 1993).

 Conservation Actions Underway